 The Sunday Spark – Thanks for 100000 blog views

-This week: celebrating 100,000 blog views, motionless wind power generation, a free sustainable living microlecture series, sustainable wine production, and shampoo bars.
+This week in The Sunday Spark, I celebrate 100,000 blog views, motionless wind power generation, a free sustainable living microlecture series, sustainable wine production, and shampoo bars.
+Join the party!

 The Sunday Spark – Airport adventures at O’Hare

 As I sit down to write this, I’m stuck at O’Hare Airport in Chicago pondering life’s little inconveniences.
-Welcome to week 13 of The Sunday Spark, a series with weekly thoughts and highlights, nuggets of learning, and a sustainable living tip for the week.
-This week, I have a tale of airport adventures to share!
-Plus, promising innovations on the plastic front, and airline sustainability.
+In this week’s edition of The Sunday Spark, I have a harrowing tale of airport adventures to share, along with promising innovations on the plastic front, and an airline sustainability report.